sshirokov/df-bloodlines/The-Mythical-Domain/Birdclasps/125-4-winter.md

 ### 6th Moonstone, 125, Early Winter

 The battle went worse than I considered.
-We are, in fact, all going to die. *Shorast Unalzuntir* and *Doren Gusilnoram* ar transformed into werebeavers. *Thob Utharnokim* has already been found dead.
+We are, in fact, all going to die. *Shorast Unalzuntir* and *Doren Gusilnoram* are transformed into werebeavers. *Thob Utharnokim* has already been found dead.

 ![Shit](http://pixxx.wtf.cat/image/2p353j0x3G0m/Image%202014-08-14%20at%202.42.21%20AM.png)